Screech owl: The splitting of Otus sensu lato

-While late-19th-century ornithologists knew little of the variation of these birds, which often live in far-off places, with every new taxon described a few differences between the Old and New World "scops" owls became more and more prominent.
+While late 19th-century ornithologists knew little of the variation of these birds, which often live in far-off places, with every new taxon described, a few differences between the Old and New World "scops" owls became more and more prominent.
 Namely, the scops owls give a whistling call or a row of high-pitched hoots with fewer than four individual hoots per second.
 This call is given in social interaction or when the owl tries to scare away other animals.
-The screech owls, though, are named for their piercing trills of more than four individual notes per second, and as noted above, they also have a kind of song, which is absent in the scops owls.
+The screech owls, though, are named for their piercing trills of more than four individual notes per second, and as noted above, they also have a kind of song, which is absent in scops owls.
 A few other differences are seen, such as brown coloration below being common in scops owls and almost never seen in screech owls, but the difference in vocalizations is most striking.

 By the mid-19th century, Otus was becoming identified as encompassing more than one genus.
 First, in 1848, the screech owls were split off as Megascops.
 Subsequently, the highly apomorphic white-throated screech owl of the Andes was placed in the monotypic genus Macabra in 1854.
 Gymnasio was established in the same year for the Puerto Rican owl, and the bare-legged owl (or "Cuban screech owl") was separated in Gymnoglaux the following year; the latter genus was sometimes merged with Gymnasio by later authors.